|

 Though typically a "white" wine, these can be pink or even red

 sparkling wines.
-There are less than 10 producers of such bubblies
+There were less than 10 producers of such bubblies

 Typically a dry white wine, best when young and fresh.